 - 1. A majority of the members of the council then in office shall constitute a quorum. - Before the council proceeds with the business before it, the city clerk shall note the members present for the minutes.
 The late arrival of members shall be entered into the minutes. - 3.
 A member shall be considered present at a meeting if the member is either physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
 (See endnote 4.)
-Meeting attendance of members through teleconference will be permitted only in extraordinary circumstances such as a medical condition that physically disables the member from attending in person. - 4.
+Meeting attendance of members through teleconference will be permitted only in extraordinary circumstances.. - 4.
 Members attending a council meeting through a teleconference are not counted when determining a quorum. - 5.
 Members must be physically present at the council chamber dais or teleconference location to vote.
 Proxy or absentee voting is not permitted.